cana-asteroids/cana/README.rst

 We recommend using the `Anaconda Python distribution <https://www.anaconda.com/distribution/>`_ to ensure you have all dependencies installed.

-If you have any problems with the instalation, check if all dependencies are installed.
+If you have any problems with the installation, check if all dependencies are installed.
 The dependencies can be seen below:

 - `Numpy <http://www.numpy.org/>`__